Prologue

 “You hungry?”
 Luke asks me.

-He takes my hand in his and turns back to his friends, “This is where we leave you guys.
+He takes my hand in his and turns back to his friends.
+“This is where we leave you guys.
 I’m gonna walk Bree home.”

 Auden and Aleksandr share a quick glance and smile because they know what’s up.

-“Hell, yes.”
+“Hell yes.”

 I’m practically bouncing on my toes while he places a gray key fob in front of a pad mounted on the wall of the building.
-The lock clicks and he opens one of the glass doors, holding it for me as I slide through.
+The lock clicks, and he opens one of the glass doors, holding it for me as I slide through.

 “Hey, Truman!”
-Luke taps his knuckles on the concierge desk as we walk by, which causes a kid in a dark-blue suit sitting behind it to look up.
+Luke taps his knuckles on the concierge desk as we walk by, which causes a kid in a dark blue suit sitting behind it to look up.
 He smiles immediately.

 “Hey, Luke!
-How was the crawl?”
+How was your day?”

-“Awesome,” he responds, but doesn’t stop to exchange any more pleasantries.
+“Awesome,” he responds but doesn’t stop to exchange any more pleasantries.
 Instead, he laces his fingers through mine and pulls me toward more glass doors that lead to a bright foyer with elevators.

 Once inside, Luke scans his key fob again and presses the button for the thirty-first floor.